tareqimbasher/NetPad/docs/wiki/Data-Connections.md

 > :bulb: **Note**
 >
 > Since scripts in NetPad are Top-Level Statements, they run in a static context.
 That means you cannot directly
 > override `DbContext` methods.
-Instead add the methods you want to override in the partial `Program` class as shown in
+Instead, add the methods you want to override in the `partial Program` class as shown in
 > the example above.

 ## Compiled Models

-Compiled models can improve EF Core startup time for applications with large models.
-A large model typically means hundreds to thousands of entity types and relationships.
+Compiled models can improve script startup time for connections with large models.
+A "large model" typically means hundreds to thousands of entity types and relationships.
 You can opt to use a compiled model in the <kbd>
-Scaffolding</kbd>
-tab of the connection properties dialog.
+Scaffolding</kbd> tab of the connection properties dialog.

 Compiled models are not effective for smaller models and have some limitations when used.
 To learn more about compiled models and their limitations